-NMFS believes that the following reasonable and prudent measures are necessary and appropriate to minimize take of SONCC coho salmon, CC Chinook salmon and NC steelhead resulting from implementation of the proposed action.
+NMFS considers that the following reasonable and prudent measures are necessary and appropriate to minimize take of SONCC coho salmon, CC Chinook salmon and NC steelhead.

 The Corps shall:

 - 1. Ensure that the monitoring necessary to track changes to salmonid habitat quality and quantity in the vicinity of gravel extraction sites is implemented. - 2.
 Ensure that wetland pits are located above the 2-year flood frequency elevation.